Thick Soergel calculus in type A: Expression graphs and the idempotent

-For the example $n=5$, the path $FR_i$ has length $10$, so there are $10$ possible abortions, which we order by the edge aborted from bottom to top.
-Resolving these modulo lower abortions, we have 10 different diagrams.
-These factor precisely through the 10 diagrams in Figure \ref{killerwrapgeneralfig}, in the following order: the rightmost column from bottom to top, then the next rightmost column from bottom to top, and so on.
-This is a simple thing to check, and we leave it to the reader.
-There are only two types of resolutions, those in the example above, and those where a dot comes into a flip from above, as in (\ref{blargh}). \end{proof}
+For the example $n=5$, the path $FR_1$ has length $10$, so there are $10$ possible abortions, which we order by the edge aborted.
+Resolving these modulo previous abortions, we have 10 different diagrams.
+These factor precisely through the 10 diagrams in Figure \ref{killerwrapgeneralfig}, in the following order: the rightmost column from bottom to top, then the next rightmost column from bottom to top, and so on. \end{proof}

-Finally, we get a useful result, which explains what happens when we abort the path $V_J$.

-\begin{prop} Let $Q_x$ be the following morphism with bottom boundary $s_J$: one follows the path $V_J$, but at some vertex $x$ along the way, instead of following an adjacent edge $x \downoneto y$, one does an aborted 6-valent vertex instead.
-Then $Q_x \overline{z_J} = 0$. \end{prop}

-\begin{proof} We prove this statement by induction on the number of colors.
-The base case, where $J$ has two colors, follows from (\ref{dot6inside}).
-So consider the example when $n=5$, $I=\{1,2,3,4,5\}$ and $K=\{1,2,3,4\}$.
-If the vertex $x$ is chosen so that it is part of $\overline{z_K}$, then the morphism factors through $Q_x \overline{z_K}$ where $Q_x$ can be viewed as an aborted path of $V_K$.
-Therefore the product is zero by induction.
-So we may assume that the vertex $x$ is in the sequence of flips at the end of $V_J$.
-Therefore, our map looks like \igc{1}{abortedVproof1}

-By Lemma \ref{FRiabort}, resolving this abortion yields a linear combination of diagrams in Figure \ref{killerwrapgeneralfig} on top, with a dot on one of the strands $54321$ on the right (but not the strand colored $1$).
-This dot pulls into the lower $FR_i$, and by Lemma \ref{FRidot}, it also yields a linear combination of diagrams in Figure \ref{killerwrapgeneralfig} (in the same row), but upside-down.
-Finally, Lemma \ref{killerwrapgeneral} implies that every morphism in the linear combination is zero. \end{proof}